olivejun/88x2bu/README.md

 ### Officially Supported Kernels:

-- Linux (kernel 2.6.24 ~ 5.3) Note: tested on kernel 5.4 with no problems noted so far)
+- Linux (kernel 2.6.24 ~ 5.3) Note: tested on kernel 5.4 with no problems noted)

 ### Tested distributions: